wendycst/widget-waffle/README.md

 - **Page Title**: Display "Page Title" as the heading
 - **Content**: Populate with sufficient text content to demonstrate scrolling
+- (See Optional Bonus below for dynamic content via API)
 - **CRITICAL REQUIREMENT**: This section **MUST be scrollable**
   - The content should exceed the viewport height
   - Only this section should scroll, not the entire page